Amplify-and-Forward Relaying for Hierarchical Over-the-Air Computation: Introduction

-In general, there are two types of AirComp approaches in the literature, namely the uncoded (analog)\cite{Gastpar08} and coded (digital) AirComp\cite{Vish12,Wagner08}, respectively.
-In particular, under independent and identically distributed (i.i.d.) real-valued Gaussian sources and a standard Gaussian multiple access channel, the analog AirComp was shown in \cite{Gastpar08} to be optimal in terms of minimizing the attainable mean squared error (MSE) distortion.
-Under other setups with e.g., correlated Gaussian sources\cite{Vish12,Wagner08}, the coded AirComp with sophisticated joint source and channel coding is generally required for minimizing the average MSE distortion.
-Despite its sub-optimality in general, analog AirComp has been widely studied in the literature \cite{Zhu19,Cao19,Liu20,Chen18,Cao20,Zhai20} due to its simplicity in implementation, and has also been applied in emerging distributed edge learning systems \cite{Zhu20,Tao20}.
-Note that these prior works mainly focused on the AirComp in a single-cell multiple access channel over a small area.
+In general, there are two different types of AirComp approaches in the literature, namely the uncoded (analog)\cite{Gastpar08} and coded AirComp\cite{Vish12,Wagner08}, respectively.
+In particular, under independent and identically distributed (i.i.d.)
+Gaussian sources and a standard Gaussian multiple access channel, the analog AirComp was shown to be optimal in minimizing the computation mean squared error (MSE) distortion\cite{Gastpar08}.
+Under other setups with, e.g., correlated Gaussian sources\cite{Vish12,Wagner08}, the coded AirComp with sophisticated joint source and channel coding is generally required for minimizing the average MSE distortion.
+Although sub-optimal in general, analog AirComp has been widely studied for sensing-data related functional computation in internet-of-things (IoT) networks\cite{UAV-AirComp21,Shi20-1,Chen18,Zhu19,Liu20,Cao19,Chen18-2,Zhai20} due to its simplicity in implementation.
+The (analog) AirComp technique has also attracted growing attentions in emerging distributed (federated) edge learning systems \cite{Shi20,Gunduz20-2,KK-Wong21,Zhu20,Tao20,Zhou21,Cao22,Cao21}, in order to enhance the communication efficiency for frequent gradient/model aggregation.
+Despite such research progresses, however, these prior works \cite{Chen18,Shi20-1,Zhu19,Liu20,Cao19,Chen18-2,Zhai20,Shi20,Gunduz20-2,KK-Wong21,Zhu20,Tao20,Zhou21,Cao22,Cao21,UAV-AirComp21} mainly focused on the AirComp designs in a single-cell multiple access channel over a small area.